UCF Grants FAQ

 What is required in the final report?

-• A detailed statement demonstrating final project deliverables according to the scope as detailed in Attachment A.
+• A detailed narrative statement demonstrating final work accomplished according to the Scope of Work as presented in Attachment A.

 • Provide digital copies of all products developed as part of this grant, if applicable.
 (This might include master plans, maps, inventories, or other printed materials.).

-To who do I send the final report ?
+To whom do I send the final report ?

 Final reports and final invoices should be submitted together as separate documents in a single email and sent to elise.schadler@vermont.gov.
 The final report can be submitted by anyone (town staff, the volunteer project coordinator, etc.).